 Sleep and menopause

-Insomnia is a real problem for many women during menopause, up 60% are impacted by insomnia.
+Insomnia is a real problem for many women during menopause.
+Up to 60% are impacted by insomnia.
 Hormonal changes that take place during the menopausal years is one factor that can contribute to insomnia as well as an increased risk of depression.

-There are remedies however, you can discuss hormone replacement therapy with your doctor for example.
+However, there are remedies.
+You can discuss hormone replacement therapy with your doctor for example.
 This means taking estrogen tablets to compensate for the lower production of this hormone.
-There are also a number actions we can take relating to our sleep habits and sleep hygiene to improve our sleep;
+There are also a number actions we can take relating to our sleep habits and sleep hygiene to improve our sleep:

 2. Exercise: adding even 20-30 minutes of low intensity work-outs to your daily routine a few times a week can make a real difference to your sleep quality.

 3. Habits and lifestyle: by switching off our electrical gadgets and establishing a sleep routine we can signal to our bodies that it's time to go to bed.

 4. Mood and stress: stress makes sleep difficult and when we are tired we are more easily stressed.
 Beat the stress-sleep cycle by making sleep a priority.

 5. Bedroom: make sure that your bedroom is a haven of peace.
 Keep it cool, dark and quiet as much as possible.

 Snoring is more common during the menopausal years and also more severe.
 Another breathing related sleep problem is sleep apnea.
 Sleep apnea means that your breathing stops and starts during the sleep which makes sleeping difficult and our sleep quality suffer as a result.
 If you think that you might suffer from sleep apnea you should contact your doctor as more health problems can develop if it’s left untreated.